apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 </property>
 ```

-### 7. If creating a table: Set your DynamoDB IO Capacity
+### 7. If creating a table: Set your DynamoDB I/O Capacity

 Next, you need to set the DynamoDB read and write throughput requirements you
 expect to need for your cluster.
 Setting higher values will cost you more